Top Dive Computers in 2022

 Also check if the computer’s display has a backlit, easy to read from different angles, has big numbers and high contrast colors.

 3. Style and setup.
 Dive computers generally come in two different setups: wrist or console.

 Wrist computers are more streamlined and allow you to have all the important data right on your arm.
 What’s more, smaller watch style wrist computers can even be worn every day.
 Console computers, on the other hand, allow keeping all of your instruments together.

 Keep in mind, many computer models are available in both wrist and console versions so that you can choose the setup that is more comfortable for you.

-- Air integration.
-This much-desired feature will allow you to monitor your breathing rate and tank pressure.
-Thanks to this information, your dive computer will be able to adjust the amount of time you have left at a given depth-based either on your dive time or remaining air.
+4. (also - feature) Air integration.
+This is a much-desired feature that allows you to monitor your breathing rate and tank pressure.
+Thanks to this info, your dive computer will be able to adjust the amount of time you have left at a given depth-based either on your dive time or remaining air.